Zellers: 1970s–1980s: Acquisitions of Field and by HBC

-In 1975, Zellers changed logo to the one it would keep for its remaining 45 years.
+In 1975, Zellers changed its logo to the current one.
 By 1976, Zellers had grown to a chain of 155 stores, with annual sales of $407 million.

 Although Zellers was prospering, W.T.
-Grant was facing intense competition in the United States and was forced to withdraw entirely from its Canadian operations.
+Grant was facing intense competition in the United States from Kmart, Target, and Walmart, and W.T.
+Grant was forced to withdraw entirely from its Canadian operations.
 In 1976, Fields, a clothing retailer based in Vancouver, British Columbia, offered to purchase a 50.1 percent stake in Zellers for $32,675,000.
 Zellers' shareholders, unhappy with the idea of Zellers becoming a subsidiary of Fields, reversed the takeover and purchased Fields and its hardware store division, Marshall Wells.
 This sale added 70 Fields stores and 162 franchised Marshall Wells stores to the company.
 Fields president and founder, Joseph Segal was appointed as president of Zellers.

 In June 1978, Zellers presented a bid to acquire 100 percent ownership of the Hudson's Bay Company (HBC).
 HBC management, recognizing Zellers profitability and the potential to enter a new retail segment, decided to purchase Zellers instead.
 Zellers and Fields, operating in very different retail segments from HBC, were kept intact and established as separate divisions of the company.
 HBC acquired full ownership of Zellers and Fields in 1981 and Marshall Wells in 1982.
 By 1985, HBC had sold Marshall Wells for $20 million because it was not relevant to its department store business.

-Counterfeit video games for the Atari 2600 were manufactured in Taiwan and sold by Zellers in the 1980s, usually under new names and artwork and occasionally with modified graphics.
+Counterfeit video games for the Atari 2600 console were manufactured in Taiwan and sold by Zellers in the early 1980s, usually under new names and artwork and occasionally with modified graphics.
 All games were pirated copies of titles created either by Atari itself or by third-party developers, such as Activision.
-Zellers was eventually forced by Atari to stop selling these games.
+Zellers was eventually forced by Atari to stop selling these games as Zellers infringed on Atari's copyright.
 Zellers released 18 games for the Atari 2600 in the early 1980s.